Estimate the duration of your experiments

 Decide if the test is worth running

 Sometimes a test isn't feasible.
-If the Duration Scenarios table shows hundreds of days across all scenarios, it probably isn't worth building.
+If the Duration Scenarios table shows hundreds of days across all scenarios, the test probably isn't worth building.

 Common mistakes to avoid